Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 Fortunately for 1Password, two of the other best password managers, Dashlane and LastPass, have since raised their subscription rates to match or surpass 1Password's.
-What once seemed like a high price no longer does.
+What once seemed like a high price no longer is.

 As our 1Password review shows, the service has started to show signs of improvement, but it still lags behind the features and design of similarly priced competitors.
-LastPass provides a better experience, especially on non-Apple platforms, and has an excellent free tier.
+LastPass provides a better experience, especially on non-Apple platforms.

 1Password: Costs and what's covered

-New users can try 1Password free for up to 30 days, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
+New users can try 1Password free for up to two weeks, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
 Any additional users on a family plan will cost you $12 per year.
 1Password has killed off its free mobile apps.

 All users get syncing of unlimited passwords across all their devices, access to accounts online and offline, a password generator, a Security Audit, security alerts, email support, 1GB of secure storage and one year of item history to restore deleted data or passwords.
 The family plan adds sharing of passwords and documents, permission controls and account-recovery tools.

 Those standalone licenses had cost $64.99, and users would have had to pay again for each version upgrade.
 The standalone option lacks many of 1Password's advanced features, including sharing, restoring items, Travel Mode, and the Two-Secret Key Derivation security feature.
-You'll also have to pay $65 again for major version updates to the desktop application.

-To sync the standalone desktop app's data with the mobile 1Password apps, you would need to make a one-time in-app purchase of $9.99 in the iOS and/or Android app to unlock the Pro features.
+To sync the standalone desktop app's data with the mobile 1Password apps, you need to make a one-time in-app purchase of $9.99 in the iOS and/or Android app to unlock the Pro features.